kritij19/C-Projects/README.md

 Inputs a .wav file and returns a .wav file with modified volume on the basis of a user inputted factor.

 2. **Filters** -
-This contains functions to implement the following filters:
+This contains functions to implement the following filters on .bmp images:
               *i) Grayscale*
               *ii) Sepia*
               *iii) Reflection*